Reserve open.Adur Estuary

 Nature reserve open.Exminster Marshes

-Car park, trails and hides: open daily, 6am-8pm
+Car park and nature reserve: open daily, 6am-8pm

 Reopening Thursday 29 April 2021.